yongbinfeng/SONICTutorial/introduction.md

 Readers are strongly encouraged to go through the [introductory slides](files/SONIC\_Introduction\_MLHATS.pdf) first!&#x20;

-SONIC is the short name for Service for Optimized Network Inference on Coprocessors.
+SONIC is the acronym for Service for Optimized Network Inference on Coprocessors.
 It is based on inference as a service.
-Instead of the usual case where the coprocessors (GPUs, FPGAs, ASICs) are directly connected to the CPUs, as-a-Service connects the CPUs and coprocessors via networks.
+Instead of the usual case where the coprocessors (GPUs, FPGAs, ASICs) are directly connected to the CPUs, as-a-Service connects the CPUs and coprocessors **via networks**.
 As shown in the diagram below, with as-a-Service computing, clients only need to communicate with the server and handle the IOs, and the servers will direct the coprocessors for computing.

 ![Direct connection vs as-a-service](<.gitbook/assets/image (1) (1).png>)